EffTeeAitch/Snake/README.md

 # Snake-by-me
-In Snake production I used slight help of Zigurous' Tutorial to create basic mechanics and model of moving
+In Snake production I used slight help of Zigurous' Tutorial to create basic mechanics